andylokandy/prom-scopedb-adaptor/README.md

-prom-scopedb-adaptor stores timeseries data in ClickHouse.
+prom-scopedb-adaptor stores timeseries data in ScopeDB.

-Implements both Prometheus remote writer (to store metrics) and Prometheus remote reader (use metrics from ClickHouse directly in Prometheus)
+Implements both Prometheus remote writer (to store metrics) and Prometheus remote reader (use metrics from ScopeDB directly in Prometheus)

 ### Install